Karachi: Geography

 Karachi is located on the coastline of Sindh province in southern Pakistan, along the Karachi Harbour, a natural harbour on the Arabian Sea.
 Karachi is built on a coastal plain with scattered rocky outcroppings, hills and marshlands.
-Mangrove forests grow in the brackish waters around the Karachi Harbour, and farther southeast towards the expansive Indus River Delta.
+Mangrove forests grow in the brackish waters around the Karachi Harbour (see: Chinna Creek), and farther southeast towards the expansive Indus River Delta.
 West of Karachi city is the Cape Monze, locally known as Ras Muari, which is an area characterised by sea cliffs, rocky sandstone promontories and beaches.

 Karachi lies very close to a major fault line, where the Indian tectonic plate meets the Arabian tectonic plate.
+However, Karachi lies near the western edge of the Indian Plate, on the Indo Gangetic Plain.
 Within the city of Karachi are two small ranges: the Khasa Hills and Mulri Hills, which lie in the northwest and act as a barrier between North Nazimabad and Orangi.
 Karachi's hills are barren and are part of the larger Kirthar Range, and have a maximum elevation of 528 m.

 Between the hills are wide coastal plains interspersed with dry river beds and water channels.
 Karachi has developed around the Malir River and Lyari Rivers, with the Lyari shore being the site of the settlement for Kolachi.
 To the east of Karachi lies the Indus River flood plains.